 Here’s how a typical credential stuffing attack looks in practice:

-• Attackers get hold of stolen usernames and passwords.
-Sadly, this is a relatively trivial exercise given the billions of leaked passwords present on the dark web and the continued success of phishing.
+Attackers get hold of stolen usernames and passwords.
+This is a trivial exercise.
+Billions of leaked passwords are on the dark web.
+Phishing attacks are still successful.

-• Attackers feed the stolen username-password combinations into a botnet, which is a network of Internet-connected devices controlled by the attacker.
+Attackers feed the stolen username-password pairs into a botnet, a network of Internet-connected devices controlled by the attacker.
 Botnets and automation magnify the scale and impact of credential stuffing.

-• The botnets simultaneously attempt to “stuff” stolen credentials on multiple website login forms in parallel.
+The botnets simultaneously try to "stuff" stolen credentials into many website login forms.

-• If a login attempt is successful, attackers usually extract personally identifiable information, credit card details, and anything else that can be used for personal gain or follow-on compromise.
+If a login is successful, attackers usually steal personal data, including credit card details and anything else, for profit or further attacks.

 A successful credential stuffing attack presents many downstream opportunities for the attacker.

-• They can sell the stolen (and validated) login credentials online, with streaming and entertainment services being common victims.
+They can sell the validated, stolen login credentials online.
+Streaming and entertainment services are common victims.

-• They can enact e-commerce fraud by using saved payment details to complete high-value transactions, either for personal use or reselling.
+They can commit e-commerce fraud by using saved payment details that allow them to complete high-value transactions for personal use or reselling.

-• They can change the password and other settings to essentially steal the user’s online identity by locking them out of their account.
+They can change the password and other settings to lock the user out of their account and steal their online identity.

-• If account takeover is successful, the attacker can use the victim’s account as a vector to carry out new scams.
-For example, this Facebook scam involved attackers asking for money by masquerading as the victim’s friend stranded in another country.
+If the account takeover is successful, the attacker can use the victim’s account as a vector to carry out new scams.
+For example, a Facebook scam involved attackers.
+They asked for money by pretending to be the victim's friend, stranded in another country.

-• If the attacker gains access to a victim’s work account, they can get access to all manner of sensitive and confidential information which can be sold to the highest bidder or used to hold the company ransom.
-People often reuse passwords across personal and work accounts, making this a non-zero possibility.
+If the attacker hacks a victim's work account, they can access sensitive information.
+They can sell it to the highest bidder or use it to ransom the company.
+People often reuse passwords across personal and work accounts.
+So, there is a risk.

 Learn more: Broken Authentication 101

-Credential stuffing is not a new phenomenon, but these attacks have grown rapidly over recent years.
-Research shows that on average one in five login attempts come from credential stuffing bots.
+Credential stuffing is not new, but it has grown in popularity in recent years.
+Research shows that one in five login attempts comes from bots, which attackers use in credential stuffing attacks.
+Various market, technological, and societal factors contribute to credential stuffing attacks' popularity.

-• Botnets: Today’s sophisticated botnets make credential stuffing more scalable and harder to detect.
-Bots can obfuscate or spoof their IP address to circumvent any security blocklists.
-They are also usually programmed to attempt login on a web application only once, allowing them to bypass any lockouts owing to repeated failed login attempts.
+Botnets make credential stuffing more scalable and more challenging to detect.
+They obfuscate or spoof their IP address to bypass security blocklists.
+Bots are programmed to attempt login on a web application only once, bypassing lockouts caused by repeated failed login attempts.

-• Low cost: The barrier to entry for procuring credentials and launching credential stuffing attacks is worryingly low.
-The prevalence of leaked passwords and stuffing tools mean that attackers just need a few hundred dollars and some patience to strike digital gold.
+It's low-cost.
+It's easy to get credentials and launch credential stuffing attacks.
+Leaked passwords and stuffing tools are widespread.
+Attackers only need a few hundred dollars and some patience to strike digital gold.

 Credential stuffing risks and impact

-Credential stuffing brings a range of concerns for businesses, touching on operational, legal, financial, and reputational aspects.
+Credential stuffing raises various concerns for businesses.
+It affects their operations, legal status, finances, and reputation.
 Let’s explore some of the risks and outcomes of these attacks:

 Risks

-• Data breaches: Credential stuffing opens a door to unauthorized access, leading to possible data breaches.
-This exposes sensitive user and business information, sparking a range of issues for both.
+Data breaches: Credential stuffing can allow unauthorized access, leading to data breaches.
+This exposes sensitive user and business data.
+It causes many issues for both.

-• Account takeover (ATO): Attackers can hijack user accounts, an act that’s particularly harmful for accounts with special access, leaving critical system areas vulnerable.
+Account takeover (ATO): Attackers can hijack user accounts.
+This is especially harmful for accounts with special access.
+It leaves critical system areas vulnerable.

-• System downtime: High volume of login attempts can tax system resources, causing slowdowns or downtime.
-This affects user experience and disrupts operations.
+System downtime: A high volume of login attempts can slow down or crash the system, affecting user experience and disrupting operations.

 Consequences of successful attacks

-• Data breaches and privacy concerns: A successful attack often leads to data breaches, endangering user privacy and pushing companies into legal troubles, especially under strict data protection laws.
+Data breaches and privacy concerns: A successful attack often causes data breaches, which endanger user privacy and put companies at risk of legal trouble under strict data protection laws.

-• Legal and compliance issues: Failing to protect user data can breach regulations like GDPR or CCPA, attracting fines, legal challenges, and mandated actions.
+Legal and compliance issues: Failure to protect user data can breach laws like GDPR and CCPA, leading to fines, lawsuits, and required actions.

-• Financial impact: The financial toll includes direct losses from fraud, increased security costs, legal expenses, and potential revenue drop from losing customers and harming the brand’s image.
+Financial impact: The financial toll includes direct losses from fraud, increased security costs, and legal expenses.
+Losing customers may lead to a potential revenue drop.
+Harming the brand’s image adds to the financial impact.
 These impacts hit small to medium businesses particularly hard.

 How to prevent credential stuffing

-Theoretically, full credential stuffing prevention is possible if people use unique passwords for each of their accounts.
-However, the average person has 100 passwords to remember, making password reuse the most convenient (albeit unsafe) option.
+Theoretically, complete credential stuffing prevention is possible.
+People can achieve this by using unique passwords for each account.
+But the average person has 100 passwords to remember.

-Password managers are another option – although one in five Americans use them, attackers just need access to one set of stolen credentials to negate the security they provide.
-There’s also the literal fear of forgetting the master password (or having it stolen), giving attackers access to all the victim’s login data.
+This makes password reuse the most convenient, though unsafe, option.
+Password managers are another option.
+One in five Americans uses them.
+However, attackers need one set of stolen credentials to bypass their security.
+There's also the fear of forgetting the master password or stealing it.
+Attackers would then access all the victims' login data.

 Passwordless authentication

-Using passwordless authentication can prevent credential stuffing at the source – if there are no passwords to steal or try on login forms, attackers will move on to their next target.
-Passwordless authentication verifies users with something they have (a device or security key) or something they are (biometrics) rather than something they know.
+Passwordless authentication can stop credential stuffing at the source.
+If there are no passwords to steal, attackers will move on to their next target.
+Passwordless authentication verifies users with something they have or are.
+It uses a device, a security key, or biometrics, not a password.

 Multi-factor authentication

-For organizations not yet ready to move away from passwords altogether, implementing multi-factor authentication (MFA) is an effective way at containing the impact of credential stuffing attacks.
-MFA enforces an additional factor after the username-password combination has been entered.
-Whether this is a one-time password sent via SMS or email, or a biometric check with a fingerprint, the attacker will not have access to any of them.
+For organizations that need more time to be ready to ditch passwords, MFA helps stop credential stuffing attacks.
+MFA adds an extra factor after the username-password combination is entered.
+This can be a one-time password sent via SMS or email or a biometric check with a fingerprint.
+The attacker will not have access to any of these.

-While MFA prevents the attacker from gaining access to the user’s account, it does not prevent the attacker from knowing that the username-password combination was successful.
+MFA prevents the attacker from accessing the user’s account, but it does not prevent the attacker from knowing that the username and password are valid.

 Password hashing